Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 ## Connection flow
 The Boss Room network connection flow is owned by the `GameNetPortal`:
- - The Host will invoke either `GameNetPortal.StartHost`, or `StartRelayHost` (if Photon relay is being used).
+ - The Host will invoke either `GameNetPortal.StartHost` or `StartRelayHost` (if Photon relay is being used).
- - The client will invoke either `ClientGameNetPortal.StartClient`, or `StartClientRelayMode`.
+ - The client will invoke either `ClientGameNetPortal.StartClient` or `StartClientRelayMode`.
  - Boss Room's own connection validation logic is performed in `ServerGameNetPortal.ApprovalCheck`, which is plugged in to the `NetworkingManager`'s connection approval callback.
 Here some basic information about the connection is recorded (including a GUID, to facilitate future reconnect logic), and success or failure is returned.
 In the future, additional game-level failures will be detected and returned (such as a `ServerFull` scenario).

 ## Data model